Edmond, Oklahoma: Geography

-Edmond lies in the Sandstone Hills region of Central Oklahoma, known for hills, blackjack oak, and post oak.
-The city falls into an ecological region known as the Cross Timbers.
+Edmond lies in Central Oklahoma's Sandstone Hills region, known for hills, blackjack oak, and post oak.
+The city is in an ecological region known as the Cross Timbers.

 Climate

 Edmond has a humid subtropical climate with frequent variations in weather during part of the year and consistently hot summers.
-Prolonged and severe droughts often lead to wildfires and heavy rainfall often leads to flash flooding and flooding.
+Prolonged and severe droughts often lead to wildfires, and heavy rainfall often leads to flash flooding and flooding.
 Consistent winds, usually from the south or south-southeast during the summer, help temper the hotter weather.
 Consistent northerly winds during the winter can intensify cold periods.
 Severe ice storms and snowstorms happen sporadically during the winter.

-The city is located in Tornado Alley and is subject to frequent and severe tornadoes and hailstorms.
-The Oklahoma City metropolitan area is one of the most tornado-prone major cities in the world.
+The city is subject to frequent and severe tornadoes and hailstorms, and is in Tornado Alley.
+The Oklahoma City metropolitan area is one of the world's most tornado-prone areas.

 Demographics

+2020 census

-According to estimates from ESRI: There are approximately 94,000 residents and approximately 37,000 housing units.
-Population estimates by race/ethnicity are 79.8% white, 5.8% black, 2.7% American Indian, 4.1% Asian, 0.1% Pacific Islander, 2.5% other race and 5% two or more races.
-7.2% of the population is of Hispanic origin.
+According to estimates from ESRI, about 94,000 residents and 37,000 housing units are in the area.
+Population estimates by race/ethnicity are 79.8% White, 5.8% Black, 2.7% American Indian, 4.1% Asian, 0.1% Pacific Islander, 2.5% other races, and 5.0% of two or more races; 7.2% of the population is of Hispanic origin.

 The population is 51.5% female and 48.5% male.
 The median age of residents is 36.3 years, lower than the Oklahoma median age of 37.8.

 The average household income is $101,811.

 Economy

-The supermarket chain Crest Foods is based in Edmond.
 The University of Central Oklahoma is a major employer.
-Some of Edmond's targeted industries include Wholesale Trade; Light Manufacturing; Information; and Professional, Scientific and Technical Services.
+Some of Edmond's targeted industries include wholesale trade, light manufacturing, information technology, and professional, scientific, and technical services.
+Supermarket chain Crest Foods is based in Edmond.

 Top employers

-According to the city's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Comprehensive Annual Financial Report, the top employers in the city are: